 With cute illustrations and amusing sentences, your 4-year-old will enjoy reading this story over and over again.
 The book uses rhymes when introducing character names to help a child learn phonics.
 Long as well as short vowel sounds are presented in this 32 pages book.

-The Frog and Toad Collection Box Set (I Can Read Book 2) by Arnold Lobel is a three-book collection.
+The Frog and Toad Collection Box Set: Includes 3 Favorite Frog and Toad Stories!
+(I Can Read Level 2) by Arnold Lobel is a three-book collection.
 The stories all center on Frog and Toad who are best friends.
 The tales describe the fun that Toad and Frog have as they go through the seasons.

 The book titles in the set are Frog and Toad All Year, Frog and Toad Are Friends, and Frog and Toad Together.
 These books are kid and parent favorites because the author accurately portrays the things that a child thinks about in life.

 Mr. Pine’s Mixed-Up Signs by Leonard P. Kessler is a cute story about what can happen when the main character loses his glasses.
 Mr. Pine is tasked with the job of painting new signs to replace all the old ones in the town of Little Town.
 He did the job so fast that he finished in a week.

 When he goes to put the signs up without his lost glasses, that’s when hilarity ensues.
 Because he can’t see very well, he ends up putting the signs in the wrong places.

 The sign that tells people, “This way to the zoo” ends up on the mayor’s door.
 This 61-paged early reader book is one that many parents read when they were children.
 The sentences feature easy to read words with a story that children love.

 The Berenstain Bears and the Spooky Old Tree by Stan Berenstain is one in a long and beloved collection of Berenstain Bears books.
 The 48 pages book is written with cute bears that your child will enjoy reading about.